 Corel hasn’t been maintaining its Linux distribution packages of AfterShot Pro 3 too well.
 It gave me trouble installing the RPM from the AfterShot website on a recent version of Fedora Linux.
-Here’s how I got the software up and running on Fedora 32.
+Here’s how I got the software up and running on Fedora Linux 32.

-This article is divided into two parts: Part one is step-for-step instructions for how to install AfterShot Pro 3 on Fedora 32.
+This article is divided into two parts: Part one is step-for-step instructions for how to install AfterShot Pro 3 on Fedora Linux 32.
 The instructions might work for other recent versions as well.
 In the second part, I’ll explain in more detail about how I came up with the step-for-step instructions.

 Installing AfterShot Pro 3